 The lack of good bacteria in our guts is causing lists of problems that most people don’t know to connect with a lack of probiotics.
 If you’re not taking a good quality probiotic or eating fermented foods, you should start today!
 Check out just some of the effects:

 - Digestive issues like gas, constipation, diarrhea, IBS, Crohn’s, etc.

 - Skin conditions like acne, eczema, and other skin conditions

 - Mental problems like depression, anxiety, stress, brain fog, and mood disorders.

 - Weak immune system.
 A large part of your immune system is found in your gut.
 It is very important to maintain a healthy gut flora to prevent the overgrowth of bad bacteria.

 - Food allergies and asthma.

 The benefits of sauerkraut are amazing and the list seems to go on and on.
-Its high in vitamin C and K provides iron for energy, boosts energy, aids in weight loss, and helps prevent UTI’s!
+It’s high in vitamins C and K provide iron for energy, boosts energy, aids in weight loss, and helps prevent UTIs!
 Its a simply amazing food!